 Not only is Nissan’s Frontier the oldest midsize pickup around, it’s one of the most geriatric new vehicles on the market today.
 The current generation of this truck was introduced around 15 years ago, meaning it’s a seriously senior citizen at this point in its lifecycle.

 Given its antiquated underpinnings and less-than-stellar feature set, it’s no surprise the Frontier is well overdue for a total overhaul.
-We expect Nissan to completely redesign this truck in the coming years, or perhaps even sooner.
+We expect Nissan to completely redesign this truck in a matter of months, not years.
 Rumor has it right now they’re hard at work on the next generation.

 Nissan Frontier Review